andreas-wilm/kickstart.nvim/AW.md

   - can also used with count before f or t, e.g. y2t,
 - d/<word> and y/word | delete or yank until word. line wraps! considering using v/<word>
 - > or < or = | indent, deindent or autoindent (works with motions)
+- gg=G | reindent whole file
 - gcc | un/comment visual region
 - gc | un/comment visual region

 # Marks: store positions in a file

 - ma | mark position into register a
+- 'a | move to the line with marked position with a
 - `a | return to the marked position with a
-- 'a | move to the line with marked position with a
 - :marks | display marks